 Being a part of a Bible-based church is of utmost importance.
 A church that holds Scripture in high regard, teaches the full-counsel of God, and is governed by and submits to the authority of Scripture.
 A church that teaches sound doctrine, that exalts Christ (not self, not the pastor, not prosperity, not works based salvation).

 “He is also head of the body, the church; and He is the beginning, the firstborn from the dead, so that He Himself will come to have first place in everything” Colossians 1:18

 “having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the corner stone” Ephesians 2:20

 “All Scripture is inspired by God and profitable for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” 2 Timothy 3:16-17

 The local church is where we learn the Word and get equipped to do the work of the Lord.
-We submit ourselves to the authority of the leaders who not only teach us, but who also watch over our soul.
+We submit ourselves to the authority of the leaders who not only teach us but who also watch over our soul.
 (Hebrews 13:17) Therefore, to forfeit going to a local church is not biblical.
 (Hebrews 10:24-25; 1 Corinthians 12:25-27)

-Likewise, we must be very careful on what church we join.
+Likewise, we must be very careful about what church we join.
 There are many churches that promote false teaching and have pastors that are the minister of Satan who disguise themselves as angels of light.
 (2 Corinthians 11:14)